Ramisha-Anjum/multiagent_testbed/README.md

 ## 1- Create a workspace

-    mkdir multiagent_ws/src    ## name this directory folder the way you like cd multiagent_ws/src
+    mkdir -p ~/multiagent_ws/src    ## name this directory folder the way you like cd ~/multiagent_ws
+    source /opt/ros/humble/setup.bash    ##If you keep it in your .bashrc file you don't have to run it again

 ## 2- Run the Formation Controller